A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Results

 in the pipe.
 The motivation for this choice is that the solvers are predicted to struggle when the Eddington tensor is discontinuous.
-We stress that this setup does not correspond to a physically realistic problem.
+We stress that this setup does not correspond to a physically realistic problem. \resp[red]{In particular, the angular flux has an $\mathcal{O}(1)$ jump along the interface between the thick wall and thin pipe.}

 Table \ref{tab:weak_mock2} shows the number of BiCGStab iterations to convergence for the USC-preconditioned IP VEF system on this mock problem.
 The columns of the table parameterize the solver used for the continuous stage of the USC preconditioner.
-The standard USC preconditioner used in the previous results did not converge on this mock problem.
-However, when a sparse direct solver is used instead of AMG, uniform convergence is recovered.
-This suggests that AMG is failing to adequately solve the continuous operator (see Remark \ref{rem:amg}).
+The standard USC preconditioner used in the previous results did not converge.
+However, when a sparse direct solver is applied to the CG operator instead of AMG, uniform convergence is recovered. \ifreview\linelabel{ln:remcallback}\fi This suggests that the preconditioner is failing due to AMG's inability to adequately approximate the inverse of the continuous operator when jumps in the Eddington tensor are present (see Remark \ref{rem:amg}).

 Note that AMG is effective on the standard continuous finite element discretization of diffusion.
-It is then expected that AMG will be effective in approximating the inverse of a symmetrized CG operator.
-By lagging the terms
+It is then possible that AMG applied to a symmetrized VEF operator could be an effective preconditioner for the non-symmetric VEF bilinear form.
+A symmetric operator more amenable to accurate inversion via AMG is found by lagging the terms

-in the CG VEF discretization (Eq.~\ref{eq:cg}), a symmetric operator more amenable to accurate inversion via AMG is found.
+in the CG VEF discretization (Eq.~\ref{eq:cg}).
 The symmetrized operator is then:

 with $u,v \in V_p$.
 This is a CG discretization of

 which corresponds to the VEF drift-diffusion equation where the advective term $\paren{\nabla\cdot\E}\!\varphi$ is lagged and moved to the right hand side.